WaelMohammedAbed/Natural-Language-Generation-for-the-Arabic-Language/README.md

 To set up the API first you need to import the DB for the Arabic lexicon.
 To do this follow these
 steps:
 - Make sure that the Wamp server is installed and running.
-- Open the web browser then enter this URL (http://localhost/phpmyadmin/index. php).
+- Open the web browser then enter this URL (http://localhost/phpmyadmin/index.php).
 This will open the “PHPMyAdmin” page where you can connect to the MySQL DB engine.
 - Enter username, password and choose MySQL as your DB server.
 These values should be set during the installation of the Wamp server, by default, the values are “root” for username